St. Vincent's Home for the Aged: History

 In 1980, the construction of the new Home was undertaken with funds from "Help of the Aged" in London, the Society of Vincent de Paul and Cardinal Cordeiro.
 The Home was officially declared open on 12 December 1982 by Cardinal Cordeiro.

-On 22 February 1991, the blessing and opening of the 1st floor was done by Mr. & Mrs. Eric Ellem and blessed by Cardinal Cordeiro.
+On 22 February 1991, the blessing and opening of the 1st floor was done by Mr. and Mrs. Eric Ellem and blessed by Cardinal Cordeiro.
 Tables and cupboards for the 1st floor were donated by Dr. Joe Coelho.

 The Home is celebrated its Golden Jubilee on 25 September 2010.
 Sr. Fazilat Inayat in charge of the Home at the time.

 Medical Mission Sisters in Karachi are involved with the work of the Home.
 From 2005 to 2009 Sister Celine Bernier of the Holy Family Hospital, Karachi has also been on the board of the St. Vincent's Home.

 In 2013, the cost of living in the home is around Rs.
 2,000 (US$20) per month.

 Facilities

 It consisted of three separate blocks.
 Each consisting of six rooms and approximately 35 residents could be accommodated – two or three persons to a room.
 The Home at that time had no electricity or running water, there were no wash basins and no individual toilets – only common toilets for men and women.
 The passages were of mud.

-The Home in 2010, consists of 24 rooms with attached bathrooms, hot & cold water, filtered drinking water, and a shared kitchen.
-There are two television sets for both the wings, (gents and ladies) for their recreation.
+The Home in 2010 consists of 24 rooms with attached bathrooms, hot and cold water, filtered drinking water, and a shared kitchen.
+There are two television sets for both the wings (gents and ladies).